-However, by the end of 2022, the ETIAS visa waiver system is expected to go live, changing the way travelers enter the Schengen Zone.
+However, the ETIAS visa waiver system is expected to become operational in 2024, changing the way travelers enter the Schengen Zone.
 ETIAS – the European Travel Information and Authorization System – was designed to improve confidence in global travel by increasing security and streamlining border crossings.

 Once in effect, all citizens from these 60 formerly visa-exempt countries will need to apply for an ETIAS online.
 By following the guidelines outlined below, you will be ready to easily plan your next business trip or leisure excursion to Europe.

 What You Need to Know About ETIAS Visa Waiver ( ETIAS Visa Waiver Questions)